FroxieYe/Harvard-CS205-Parallel-Programming-Final/README.md

 Because the size of our halo is greater than 0.
 The buffer we construct and update in the second method will have overlapped parts in the iteration.
 The index trick captures the feature and update the values only when necessary, as demonstrated in the image below (special thanks Ray for drawing the image).

+####Method 4: Blockwise Parallel without Local Buffer

+The last method is to get rid of the local buffer and read the pixel values from the global memory directly instead.
+Theoretically, reading from the global memory would be slow.
+However, in my system, this method outperforms the other three.

 ![](img/index_trick.png)

 ### Code Instructions